 The asynchronous signaling methods use only one signal.
 The receiver uses transitions on that signal to figure out the transmitter bit rate (known as auto baud) and timing.
 A pulse from the local clock indicates when another bit is ready.
 That means synchronous transmissions use an external clock, while asynchronous transmissions are use special signals along the transmission medium.
-Asynchronous communication is the commonly prevailing communication method in the personal computer industry, due to the reason that it is easier to implement and has the unique advantage that bytes can be sent whenever-they-are-ready, a no need to wait for blocks of data to accumulate.
+Asynchronous communication is the commonly prevailing communication method in the personal computer industry, due to the reason that it is easier to implement and has the unique advantage that bytes can be sent whenever they are ready, no need wait blocks of data to accumulate.